Start your free &

 John brought a claim against the government (it controlled the detention centre) in 2005.
 He was 27 years of age at that point.

-The normal limitation period would have expired for John when he was 21 years of age and that would normally rule out a claim unless special circumstances existed.
+The normal limitation period would have expired for John when he was 21 years of age.
+That would normally rule out a claim unless special circumstances existed.
 That created a difficulty for John with his claim stopped.

 John engaged experienced lawyers to help him.